The respiratory illness commonly referred to as “coronavirus” and officially called COVID-19 has changed life as we know it.

 - How can I manage anxiety and loneliness while isolating?

 - Listen to the latest COVID-19 podcast episodes

 Coronaviruses are a large group of viruses that can cause respiratory illness in humans and animals.
 The coronavirus you’ve heard about in the news is called SARS-CoV-2, and the illness it causes is called coronavirus disease 2019, which is why it’s abbreviated as COVID-19.

 The first case was diagnosed in China in December 2019, and it has since spread to almost all countries throughout the world.
 Some coronaviruses spread from animals to people, and that appears to be the case with SARS-CoV-2, which is thought to have originated in bats and first infected people at a live animal market.

 Can people with breast cancer get a COVID-19 vaccine?

-Yes, the COVID-19 vaccines currently authorized for emergency use are considered safe and effective for people with cancer and a history of cancer in most cases.
+Yes, the one COVID-19 vaccine currently approved and the two vaccines authorized for emergency use are considered safe and effective for people with cancer and a history of cancer in most cases.
 The CDC, the National Comprehensive Cancer Network (NCCN), and other expert medical groups have recommended that people with cancer should be prioritized for vaccination.
 Still, everyone’s situation is different, and you should talk with your doctor about getting vaccinated.

 Because the vaccines do not contain live viruses, they can be used in people with weakened immune systems, including people being treated for cancer.
 The FDA has found that these vaccines are safe and highly effective for preventing COVID-19, especially serious illness and death from the disease.
 It is still unclear how long the protection lasts and whether you can give someone else COVID-19 if you are exposed to the virus after being vaccinated.
 So it’s recommended that mask wearing and physical distancing in public continue for some time.